erfg12/memory.dll/readme.md

 ## DESCRIPTION
 Create great PC game cheat trainers in C# with this easy to use library!
-This library is available on NuGet, includes XML IntelliSense docs and this code repo provides new build releases every commit.
+This library is available in a [NuGet package repo](https://github.com/erfg12/memory.dll/wiki/Adding-GitHub-NuGet-package-feed), includes XML IntelliSense docs and this code repo provides new build releases every commit.
 For support please check the [wiki tab](https://github.com/erfg12/memory.dll/wiki) in this repo and the [CSharp-Game-Trainers repo](https://github.com/erfg12/CSharp-Game-Trainers) for coding samples.

 - For legacy Windows operating systems, check out [memory_legacy.dll](https://github.com/erfg12/memory_legacy.dll)